Her hair is faded to white.

 She is fair-skinned and thin.

-Her memory is beginning to fade.
+Her memory may some day begin to fade.

 Mine will not.
+I will always remember.

 I remember when they met.